Atlanta airport checkpoint chaos: Man grabs gun, it goes off

 “We are actively pursuing this individual as we speak,” Moorman said at a news briefing Saturday evening with TSA and airport officials.

-The discharge caused a frenzy on social media as alarmed travelers posted videos to Twitter and other online sites showing and describing moments of chaos and confusion at Hartsfield-Jackson Atlanta International Airport, one of the nation’s busiest.
-A commuter rail link to the airport also was briefly halted as a precaution.
+The discharge caused a frenzy on social media as alarmed travelers posted videos to Twitter and other sites showing and describing moments of chaos and confusion at Hartsfield-Jackson Atlanta International Airport, one of the nation’s busiest.

 “We were fortunate that when the firearm went off, no one was seriously injured,” Robert Spinden, the TSA’s director of federal security for Georgia, said at the airport briefing.
 Officials didn’t immediately disclose the type of weapon involved.

-Social media users reported there were long lines for security and missed flights for some.
-The incident came ahead of the peak Thanksgiving holiday travel season as people are still coping with the frustrations and concerns of safely traveling during the ongoing COVID-19 pandemic.
+Social media users reported there were long lines afterward and missed flights for some.
+The incident came ahead of the peak Thanksgiving holiday travel season as people are still coping with the concerns of safely traveling during the ongoing COVID-19 pandemic.

 Although the FAA ordered a temporary ground stop, airport officials said operations never ceased and the airport didn’t close.
 They said the airport returned to normal operations in under two hours.